Purchases made through links earn us a small commission, at no extra cost to you.

 Lima had some neighbourhoods we enjoyed wandering around, but our favourite spot to walk was along the cliffs of Miraflores.
 I even went paragliding for the first time here and Mike took a surf lesson at the beach down below.

 We also had a fun night visiting the Magic Water Circuit in Parque de la Reserva.
-There are a dozen fountains, all illuminated in changing colours and some even dancing to music.
+There are 13 fountains, all illuminated in changing colours and some even dancing to music.
 There even was a special laser light show.

 2 days, 2 nights